drmortalwombat/oscar64/README.md

 ### Runtime

-* No INF and NaN support for floats
+* No NaN support for floats
-* Underflow in float multiply and divide not checked
 * Basic zero page variables not restored on stop/restore

 ### Optimizing